 Skip to main content

-Deploying Self-hosted Retool on your own infrastructure lets you build applications with data in your virtual private cloud (VPC) or behind your virtual private network (VPN).
-Businesses in the healthcare and finance industries often deploy Retool to remain compliant.
+You can deploy a self-hosted Retool instance in your virtual private cloud (VPC) or behind your virtual private network (VPN).
+Businesses in the healthcare and finance industries often deploy Retool to remain compliant by running on-premise deployments.

-You can self-host Retool on a variety of platforms using a Docker image provided by Retool.
+You can deploy self-hosted Retool on almost any Linux-based VM cloud provider using Docker Compose.
 The available deployment methods vary in complexity and scalability, so you should choose an option that lets you get started quickly, is provisioned appropriately, and sets you up for long-term success.

 Choose between a single VM deployment or an orchestrated container deployment method based on your background and use case.